-What dreams, I thought as I placed my hands over my abdomen with fingers locked.
+I placed my hands over my abdomen with fingers locked.
 I looked around the room at the things of my childhood and smiled at the bountiful memories they brought.
 Then, stood and walked to the bedroom door.
 Beyond, I heard the gleeful laughs and conversations of many people.
-I pushed the door open and ahead of me were my father and uncle from the photo.
-Children danced and ran about.
+I pushed the door open and ahead of me was my father, uncle, from the photo.
+Young ones danced and ran about.

 “Come here, my boy!
-Come here and give your dad a hug!”
-A barrel-chested man sang with a baritone voice.
+Come here and give your dad a hug!” a barrel-chested man sang in a baritone voice.

 Everyone beamed with happiness and told stories of family splendor.
 I looked into my mother’s face.
 She was as happy and young as I had ever remembered her.
 I now recalled her radiance and everlasting beauty, the same as when I was a young boy.
 Everyone sang in harmony, “oh the joy, oh, the joy.”

-My father exited the basement with champagne bottles.
-Glasses were poured for all, even the young ones had a taste.
+My father entered from the basement with champagne bottles.
+They poured glasses for all, even the young ones had a taste.
 My mother ladled soup into bowls around the dining room table and everyone sat sipping the soup and then stood drinking champagne and still others danced about.

 I found the string and tugged it.
 The flash of light was blinding, and I covered my eyes.
-As I slowly opened my fingers, my eyes adjusted.
-Oddly, I could not adjust my sight to what stood before me.
+As I slowly opened my fingers, my sight adjusted.
+In horror, I shook from what I saw.
 At the back of the room, gargantuan pickle jars lined the wall.

 Electrified with fear, I shrieked.
 A paroxysm similar to looking out of the taxi window, but ten times greater, overwhelmed me.
 As horrifying as it was, I could not look away.
-From inside the jars looking out were tortured faces floating within the murky brine; ghoulish expressions bent in the glass’s curvature.
+From inside the jars, looking out, were tortured faces floating within the murky brine; contorted expression bent in the glass’s curvature.

-What kind of monstrous thing is this?
-It can’t be real.
+What kind of monstrous experiment is this?
+This can’t be real.